PaulRvD/paulrvd.github.io/freetime/hockey/hockey.markdown

 I was surprised by the level of norwegian hockey when I first came here.
 It seems that most teams are at a level of better german Oberliga teams.
 And that even tho there were only a few clubs competing, all of them in Oslo.
-To start competing with a mixed team of mostly new players, was defenetly a challange, but provided a good chanche for the players to grow, especially with the Teams in Oslo providing a very welcoming athmosphere.
+To start competing with a mixed team of mostly new players, was defenetly a challange, but provided a good chance for the players to grow, especially with the Teams in Oslo providing a very welcoming athmosphere.

 ## [the federation](https://bandyforbundet.no/landhockey/)
-Fieldhockey in Norway is part of the [Bandyforbundet](https://bandyforbundet.no) an umbrella federation for floorball, bandy (for the non norwegians: It reminds of ice hockey but is played with a ball, bigger goals and bigger pitch) and field hockey.
+Fieldhockey in Norway is part of the [Bandyforbundet](https://bandyforbundet.no), an umbrella federation for floorball, bandy (for the non norwegians: It reminds of ice hockey but is played with a ball, bigger goals and bigger pitch) and field hockey.
 With the fieldhockey section being a small part of the federation in which most positions are filled by volunteers.
 So that going talking to the umpires about what they could improve after watching a game, can get you involved in the umpire committee as it happend to me, despite only umpring when it was needed in Germany before.